 The NPs located inside the container are levitated in a well defined gaseous environment, whose pressure and chemical composition are controlled.
-Moreover, the particles can be also trapped in vacuum.
-Such a system enables manipulation and investigation of toxic, radioactive or biological material, thus excluding the possibility of contaminating human personnel or the surrounding environment.
-The recipient containing the solid particles that are to be trapped can be prepared at a different location, then safely carried (in absence of contamination) to the location where the setup or analysis and measurement system is placed.
+Moreover, particles can also be trapped in vacuum.
+Such a system enables manipulation and investigation of toxic, radioactive, or biological material, excluding the possibility to contaminate the human personnel or the surrounding environment.
+The recipient containing the solid particles which are trapped can be prepared at a different location, then safely carried to a location where the setup or the analysis and measurement system is to be used.

-We will further explain the operation of the experimental setup described in \cite{Sto14}, used to confine NPs in dielectric containers and capillary tubes.
+We further explain operation of the experimental setup described in \cite{Sto14}, used to confine NPs in dielectric containers and capillary tubes.
 The system relies on a quadrupole electrodynamic trap that consists of four cylindrical, equidistantly spaced electrodes.
-The electrode cross section is a circular surface, tangent to a circle of radius $r_0$, denoted as (3) in Fig.~\ref{dieltrp}.
-Moreover, two additional endcap electrodes are placed in a plane that is normal to the one holding the trap electrodes, at equal distance with respect to the trap ends.
-The trap geometry can exhibit a larger number of electrodes, provided that this number is even.
-Fig.~\ref{dieltrp} shows a longitudinal section and two cross sections of the experimental setup tested.
+The electrode cross section is a circular surface denoted as (3) in Fig.~\ref{dieltrp}, tangent to a circle of radius $r_0$.
+Moreover, two additional endcap electrodes are placed in a plane normal to the one holding the trap electrodes, at equal distance with respect to the trap ends.
+The trap geometry can exhibit a larger number of electrodes provided that this number is even.
+Fig.~\ref{dieltrp} shows a longitudinal section and two cross sections of the experimental setup.
 Two cylindrical endcap electrodes are located coaxially with respect to the trap axis (4).
-One of or both endcap electrodes are perforated along the longitudinal axis, with an aim to allow illumination of the trapped NPs (denoted as 10) by means of a laser beam (5) generated by a cw laser diode (6).
-The laser diode is not required if the confined particles are observed directly, or indirectly by means of radioactive or X-ray emission.
+One or both of the endcap electrodes are perforated along the longitudinal axis, with an aim to allow illumination of the trapped NPs (denoted as 10) by means of a laser beam (5) generated by a cw laser diode (6).
+The laser diode is not required if the confined particles are observed directly or indirectly, by means of radioactive or X-ray emission.